Brecon mum Cath Pendleton has swum the English channel.

 "I only use the word tropical"

-Cath told us her ice-swimming has prepared her for the English Channel challenge on Sunday.
+Cath told us her ice-swimming has prepared her for the English Channel challenge.

 "I have banned the words cold or freezing from my vocabulary, I only use the word tropical.